mlight-lee/ui-components/README.md

 <img src="./doc/palette.jpg" alt="Tool Palette Example">

 You can customize tool palette by the following properties.
-More properties will be coming soon.

 ```javascript
 /**